DraTeots/edpm/spec_edpm.md

     - **Lock file** (`plan-lock.edpm.yaml`) records *where* they were installed and *exact configuration details* when it was installed, ensuring reproducibility.

-3. **Keep the dependency graph simple**:
+3. **User controlled dependency graph**:
-    - EDPM **does not** attempt advanced resolution of version conflicts or deep transitive dependencies.
-Instead, each user-labeled package is installed in a straightforward manner with minimal “chaining.”
+    - EDPM **does not** attempt automatic resolution of version conflicts or deep transitive dependencies.
+      Instead, each user-labeled package is installed in a straightforward user defined order
-    - If package A depends on package B, the user ensures that B is "above in the manifest", i.e. installed (or references it) in a manner consistent with the user’s environment.
+    - If package A depends on package B, the user ensures that B is "above in the manifest/plan file", i.e. installed (or references it) in a manner consistent with user's intent.
-    - There is a helper methods to suggest which **external**, i.e. system or other packet managers dependencies one may need to install.
+    - There are helper methods to suggest which **external**, i.e. system or other packet managers dependencies one may need to install.
 But those are no more than suggestions to user.

 ---